Altansar69/Hydra-Library/hydra-tl/readme.md

 This is a scrap from TorrentLeech's PC video games dated 14-09-2025 in the form of a json compatible with [Hydra](https://github.com/hydralauncher/hydra).
+It contains approximately 53,000 games.
 It contains the various scripts needed to do this.
 `torrents_magnets_without_trackers.json` contains a list of games with their magnet links but cannot be used because it does not contain the tracker link.
 Since TorrentLeech is a private tracker, the tracker link contains a private passkey.
 To obtain a usable JSON file, please follow [the steps below](#want-usable-json-for-hydra).